sonatype/sonatype-react-shared-components/.github/CONTRIBUTING.md

 ## Submitting a PR

 * Add the @sonatype/shared-components-group as a reviewer to the PR
-* Make sure to fill out an issue (Jira RSC project) for your PR, so that we have traceability as to what you are trying to fix, versus how you fixed it.
 * Try to fix one thing per pull request!
 Many people work on this code, so the more focused your changes are, the less of a headache other people will have when they merge their work in.
 * Ensure your Pull Request passes tests either locally or via Jenkins (it will run automatically on your PR)
 * If you're stuck, ask our [gitter channel](https://gitter.im/sonatype/nexus-developers)!
 There are a number of experienced programmers who are happy to help with learning and troubleshooting.

 ### PR commenting protocol